-Fall of odd-numbered years (3).
+Spring even-numbered years (3).
 VanTassel-Baska.
 Prerequisite: EPPL 670.

 This course focuses on the in-depth study of issues and competencies related to administration and policy in gifted education at local, state, regional and national levels.
-Research and development concerns and practical applications of the state-of-the-art knowledge-base in the education of the gifted are emphasized.
+Research and development concerns and practical applications of the state-ofthe-art knowledge-base in the education of the gifted are emphasized.